 Remove the register from the floor heat duct and anchor the winch in the floor.
-Insert the winch retainer bracket into the duct cutout in the floor as shown winch will not have a floor duct bracket.
-The winch is anchored using a belt provided beneath the banquette, which attaches to the "tail strap" on the winch assembly.
+Insert the winch retainer bracket into the duct cutout in the floor as shown

 NOTE: Be sure the bracket extensions face away from the slideout room as shown for proper support while cranking.